sumcumo/vue-datepicker/docs/guide/DateFormatting/README.md

 ## Function formatter

-Delegates date formatting to provided function.
+Delegates date formatting to a function provided by the `format` prop.
-Function will be called with date and it has to return the formatted date as a string.
+The function will be called with the date - and it has to return the formatted date as a string.
-This allow us to use moment, date-fns, globalize or any other library to format date.
+This allows us to use moment, date-fns, globalize or any other library to format the date.
-Be aware of the fact that if you use a typeable datepicker the formatting function will be triggered on every input change.
-The function formatter needs a custom parser to parse the formatted date back to date object.
+The formatter function needs a custom `parser` to parse the formatted date back to a date object.

 Here is an example for date-fns: